nxtwrld/aouros-www/AI_IMPLEMENTATION_GUIDE.md

 This implementation provides a **strong architectural foundation** (80-85% complete) for processing medical documents through modular sections with AI-driven detection and cross-validation.

-**The system is NOT production-ready** and requires completion of the 6-phase modernization roadmap outlined in `AI_TODO.md` to achieve the performance targets and production readiness defined in `AI_IMPORT_02_MODERNIZATION_STRATEGY.md`.
+**The system is NEARING production-readiness** with major architectural components completed.
+Phase 1 of the modernization roadmap outlined in `AI_TODO.md` is substantially complete.

-**Key Gaps**:
+**Key Gaps Remaining**:

-- Document processing pipeline incomplete
+- Frontend SSE integration for real-time UI updates
-- Multi-image processing not implemented
+- MCP external validation integration
-- Performance optimization missing
+- Performance optimization and caching
-- Production features absent
+- Production monitoring and analytics

-**Next Steps**: Begin Phase 1 of AI_TODO.md modernization plan.
+**Next Steps**: Complete remaining Phase 1 frontend integration, then proceed to Phase 2 optimization tasks in AI_TODO.md modernization plan.